Lord Drinian: The Silver Chair

 The serpent which killed the Queen was in fact the Lady of the Green Kirtle, who ruled the underworld beneath Narnia and was intent on breaking through to invade it.
 She later lured Rilian into the underworld.
 A decade later, Eustace Scrubb and Jill Pole entered Narnia and along with their guide, Puddleglum the marshwiggle, they found their way into the underworld to save Rilian, who then killed the Lady of the Green Kirtle, and returned to Narnia.

 During the primary narrative of The Silver Chair, which takes place a decade after Rilian's disappearance, Drinian accompanies Caspian as he voyages through the seas explored in The Voyage of the Dawn Treader.
 Caspian had told his people that he wanted to make this voyage to see again the place of his youth, but many believed that he had gone to seek Aslan to ask who could be the next King of Narnia after his death, as he no longer expected to see Rilian again.
 But the voyage is disrupted by Aslan before they reach the end of the world, who explains to Caspian that he must return home to Narnia.

-When Caspian is reunited with his lost son Rilian, an elderly Drinian is there to rejoice in the efforts of Eustace and Jill.
-He is also at Caspian's side when the king dies soon after, and witnesses the declaration of Rilian as King of Narnia.
+When Caspian is reunited with his lost son Rilian, the elderly and now frail Drinian disembards from the ship just before the king (who is carried down in a stretcher) to rejoice in the efforts of Eustace and Jill -- and is at Caspian's side when the king dies soon after, and witnesses the declaration of Rilian as King of Narnia.